RENANZG/Scrape_News_to_Predict_Police_Fishing_Expedition/README.md

+### Concept phase for a machine learning system that prevents police "fishing expedition" techniques.
+Inspired by Al Capone's income tax debt.

 # Crime Data Scraper

 This Python script scrapes crime data from NDTV news articles for a given location and saves the data into a CSV file.
 The script uses the `requests` library to fetch the web content and `BeautifulSoup` to parse the HTML content.
 Additionally, it categorizes each crime based on keywords found in the title and description.